An LG tablet and a Sony phablet get stock Android-running Google Play Editions

 The G Pad 8.3, meanwhile, marries the device's vaguely iPad mini-esque design and sharp display to "pure Google" Android.
 Its Google Play Edition rings up for the same $350 as the LG-skinned original.

 Pure GoogleWhy Google Play Editions?
-Well, for starters, they ship with the latest version of Android,
+Well, for starters, they ship with the latest version of Android, Android 4.4 KitKat.
+They should also get updates to future versions of Android soon after they release.
+They're essentially Nexus devices, minus the hardware design collaboration with Google.

 Maybe even more importantly, we find that Android devices that run stock Android give you a smoother overall experience.
 Those custom manufacturer skins can sometimes add value to the customer (like Samsung's stylus-based software for the Galaxy Note), but more often they're only there for market differentiation.
 Google has improved Android's UI and responsiveness in the last couple of years, and we welcome more hardware-makers getting out of the way and letting that software shine.